CodeNinjaTech/Election-Classification-and-Clustering-Analysis/README.md

 # Election Classification & Clustering Analysis

+Classification & Clustering Assignment for the Statistics II Course of AUEB's MSc in Business Analytics

 ## Part I

 The first part aims at creating a predictive model to classify whether Trump got more than 50% of the votes.
 You have to use at least 3 distinct methods and assess how good the predictions made by your models are.